Godi28/Hangman/README.md

 Go to the directory where 'hang-man' is located on your local machine in command prompt or powershell and type 'npm i react-scripts'.

-After it has loaded in the same directory in command prompt or powershell type npm start.
+After it has loaded in the same directory in command prompt or powershell type 'npm start'.
 Once it has loaded open a web browser and go to 'localhost:3000' if it has not opened automatically.
 This is where you can play the game.

 ## Usage